jaspermayone-archive/AI/README.md

 The J.A.R.V.I.S is written primarily in Python3x

-Have a look at the [open issues](https://github.com/Adapt-Development/J.A.R.V.I.S/issues) to find a mission that resonates with you.
+Have a look at the [open issues](https://github.com/j-dogcoder/AI/issues) to find a mission that resonates with you.

-Please check [CONTRIBUTING.md](https://github.com/Adapt-Development/J.A.R.V.I.S/blob/master/CONTRIBUTING.md) to know how you can contribute
+Please check [CONTRIBUTING.md](https://github.com/j-dogcoder/AI/blob/master/CONTRIBUTING.md) to know how you can contribute

 ## License
-J.A.R.V.I.S is lisenced under GNU General Public License v3.0
+J.A.R.V.I.S is lisenced under Eclipse Public License - v 2.0

-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.